Renuka-3/article_2021_sparc/README.md

 Taxonomic table and metadata of individuals.
 * Create the phyloseq object with: (create_phyloseq.R) (Create_phyloseq.Rmd)

+### Conclusions
+1. Core genera: Staphylococcus, Bacillus, Corynebacterium and Anaerococcus are most abundant genera.
+Firmicutes, Proteobacteria, Actinobacteria, and Bacteroidetes are most abundant phyla present on the skin. (see coreanalysis.md)

+2. Diet: No significant differences obserbed in alpha and beta diversity. (see dietanalysis.md)

+3. Age: No significant differences observed in Alpha diversity.
+Significant difference obseved in PERMANOVA analysis (see ageanalysis.md)

+4. Location: Significant differences obserbved in specific taxonomic groups.
+No significant differences observed in alpha diversity. (see locationanalysis.md)

+5. Joint analysis: Significant differences observed in bacterial community composition of geographical location by PERMANOVA analysis. (see jointanalysis.md)

+6. DMM analysis: Three distinct clusters were observed, cluster1 is mainly driven by Anderseniella, Frondihabitans, Alkalibacillus and Agaribacter.
+Cluster2 with Frondihabitans and Alkalibacillus. cluster3 is maily driven by Alkalibacillus genus. (see DirichletMultinominalanalysis.md)

+7. CST analysis: Significant genera were plotted of different locations using CST values.(see CSTAnalysis_SkinSamples.md)

 ### Analysis files
 * [CSTAnalysis_SkinSamples](CSTAnalysis_SkinSamples.md): Here clustering was evaluated using CST values for